mbaytas/MAVA337Labs/1_Java/Lab1_Essentials.md

     public class Car

 This marks the beginning of the code for your class begins.
-All of the code about your **class** will reside between the `{` and `}` marks that follow the class declaration.
+All of the code that belongs to your class will reside between the `{` and `}` marks that follow the class declaration.

-- Notice the `public` keyword.
+Notice the `public` keyword.
 This means that other parts of your program will be able to use the functionality of this class.
 During this course, all of your class declarations will begin with the `public` keyword.

 ### 4) Variables and Data Types